GoodFrogman7/plot-realestate-app/README.md

-# 🏠 Plot Real Estate App
+# 🏠 Plot Real Estate

 Your story begins here.
 A culturally inspired housing discovery app for Indian college students and Gen Z professionals looking to find and share places that feel like home.